WAN4YOU/sophos-speedtest/README.md

 # sophos-speedtest
-Make a speedtest with sophos using the CLI
+Make a speedtest with sophos XG Firewall using the CLI